cysouw/graphicalgrammar/text/german.md

 >
 > ('A rather superfluous, though less harmfull terminology, is the one of *nackte* 'naked' and *bekleidete* 'dressed' (or *umkleidete* 'around-dressed') sentences. … In this terminology modifiers, instead of thinking about them as branches and leaves, are preferably imagined as shirt, skirt and waistcoat.
 I consider this image to be neither fitting nor tasteful.')

-### Willomitzer (1885) *Deutsche Grammatik für österreichische Mittelschulen* {#sec:willomitzer1885}
+### Willomitzer (1885) *Deutsche Grammatik* {#sec:willomitzer1885}

-Franz Willomitzer (1847-1910) was a teacher for German language and history in Vienna.
+Franz Willomitzer (1847-1910) was a teacher for German language and history in Vienna, Austria.
 His book *Deutsche Grammatik für österreichische Mittelschulen* first appeared in 1879 and was revised and reprinted many times up to a 23th edition in 1930.
 After the death of Willomitzer the book was further developed by Johann Tschinkel.
 He renamed the book to *Deutsche Sprachlehre für Mittelschulen* and strongly reduced the number of visualisations, with eventually only a single unexplained graphic remaining [@tschinkel1921: 242].

 In the first edition Willomitzer uses a numbered table to analyse a sentence, in the style of Becker (see [@sec:becker1829]).
 The analysis of the sentence *Finsternis bedeckt die Erde* 'darkness envelops the earth' is shown in [@fig:willomitzer1879_123] [@willomitzer1879: 123].
 Just like Becker, Willomitzer uses reference to the row-numbers to clarify the dependency structure.
 However, different from Becker, Willomitzer does not add any dependency between subject and predicate (similar to Fürg, see [@sec:fürg1847]).
 Unfortunately, this example sentence is actually way too simple to really clarify the intentions of Willomitzer, and there are no other, more complex examples presented of this analytic approach.
 Exactly the same figure is repeated in later editions [@willomitzer1882: 109; -@willomitzer1885: 122; -@willomitzer1894: 113].